Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Evaluation Methods

 \subsection{Mechanistic Evaluation}

-Mechanistic evaluations of LLMs delve into the underlying processes that drive the model's responses, aiming to uncover the \emph{``how''} and \emph{``why''} within their reasoning process.
-By analyzing the internal mechanisms, such as attention patterns \citep{hou-etal-2023-towards}, activation flows \citep{dutta2024think}, and the functional attributes of individual layers \citep{pirozelli2023assessing}, deeper insights into the model's operational logic can be gained.
+Mechanistic evaluations of LLMs delve into the underlying processes that drive the model's responses, aiming to uncover the \emph{``how''} and \emph{``why''} within their reasoning processes.
+By analyzing the internal mechanisms such as attention patterns \citep{hou-etal-2023-towards}, activation flows \citep{dutta2024think}, and the functional attributes of individual layers \citep{pirozelli2023assessing}, deeper insights into the model's operational logic can be gained, as illustrated in Section \ref{paragraph:mech_evaluation}.
 Focusing on the model's intrinsic processes, this framework contrasts with previous approaches, drawing parallels to the study of human reasoning from a neuroscientific perspective \citep{Papo2015}.
+Nonetheless, current methods remain compute-intensive, and their findings may not always generalize across different models and tasks \citep{bereska2024mechanistic, ferrando2024primer}.